Drug Overdose Treatment at Home

 • Recovery Participation.
 Participation in local recovery meetings such as A.A. can encourage social support and accountability.

-While a drug overdose is a serious incident, it is also an opportunity to address the dangers of addiction and commit to a new life in recovery.
+A drug overdose, while a serious incident, presents an opportunity to address addiction and commit to recovery.

 Kinkaid Private Care Drug Overdose Treatment at Home

 For more information, please visit our homepage and learn about the array of services we provide.
-These services include at-home IV Vitamin Therapy, in-home nursing care, and the coordination of a variety of at-home medical services in the Los Angeles area, as well as home detox services all over the state of California.
+We offer a range of at-home services.
+These include IV Vitamin Therapy, nursing care, and coordination of medical services in Los Angeles.
+We also provide home detox services throughout California.

 OUR COVERAGE AREAS